LabyKreative/Secrets/README.md

 npm install
 ```

-You also need to get some google developer oauth i.e. client id and secrete key for user authentication to run the app
+You also need to get some google developer oauth i.e. client id and secrete key for user authentication to run the app.
+And register with Mongodb to use their databse in place as used in the project

 ## Cheers! 🥳 & Happy coding! 🤗